 Children should be screened during their well-child visits at:

-In addition, children should be screened for ASD during their:
+As well, your child should be screened for ASD during their:

-Developmental pediatrician can evaluate your child’s overall development, provide a diagnosis, and recommend specific treatment plans.developmentaldoctor.com
+A developmental pediatrician can evaluate your child’s overall development, provide a diagnosis, and recommend specific treatment plans.developmentaldoctor.com

-They often act as an advocate during school planning, providing documentation and support to make sure your child receives needed services.
+They often act as an advocate during school planning, and provide documentation and support to make sure your child receives needed services.
 Developmental pediatricians can also initiate medical evaluations or prescribe medications when appropriate.
-They also provide long term monitoring as a child moves through different educational settings, assisting with educational programming, behavioral and medical management, and often acting as a care coordinator.
+Also, they give long-term monitoring as your child moves through different educational settings, they assist with educational programming and behavioral and medical management, and often act as a care coordinator.

 Based on the wellness visits and ASD screening, the developmental pediatrician, child neurologist, child psychologist, or speech-language pathologist will perform the evaluation.

 Once you have this report, you should contact your school’s Child Study Team (if your child is school-aged).
 It is VERY important that they have the most updated testing on your child.
-This will help with program placement and modifications that may need to be implemented in your child’s school curriculum.
+This will help with program placement and modifications your child may need implemented in your child’s school curriculum.

 In the meantime, don’t hesitate to check out Speech Blubs for activities you can do while you are waiting for that evaluation or to get into a therapy.